Androser420/minecraft-ngrok-script/README.md

 - tmux
 - curl

-Only Linux is supported for now (maybe MacOS too idk)
+Only Linux is supported for now (maybe MacOS and WSL too, not tested)